bekk/bekk-christmas/post/kotlin/string-templates.md

 val s7="${i++} ... ${i++} ... ${i++} - here’s Santa!"
 ```

 The contents of the string template should be a Kotlin expression, or a block ending with an expression.
 An expression is any code construct that returns a single value.
-Statements and blocks can be used without compilation errors, but results in a Unit being returned, which isn’t very useful normally.
+Statements and blocks can be used without compilation errors, but results in a Unit being returned, which isn’t very useful, normally.

 Performance-wise the first statement using `String.format` is by far the slowest, since it is a thin layer on top of Java’s `string.format`, which in turns parses the string for arguments on each invocation.
 Of curse, it offers advanced formatting options for things like numbers, currencies and dates.
 String templates do no such thing.
 In fact, the three other statements compiles to exactly the same Kotlin bytecode: